What is Murphy Bed?

 Murphy Bed Evolution

-Technology for Murphy beds has improved vastly since its invention a century ago.
-Lori Beds’ modern models don’t use cumbersome metal frames or springs at all.
-Instead, Lori’s Murphy Bed platform rolls up and down along rounded wooden rockers on the floor.
-It is a clever, yet simple system.
+Technology for modern Murphy beds has improved vastly since its invention a century ago.
+The Youlift Bed from Lori Beds doesn't use cumbersome metal frames or springs at all.
+Instead, its platform rolls up and down along rounded wooden rockers on the floor.
+It is a clever yet simple system.

 (Curious about finished vs. unfinished Murphy beds?
 Learn more here)

-Each bed is made from cabinet-grade poplar plywood, ensuring its stability and durability.
-The company offers a range of pre-finished Lori’s Beds.
-You can also choose an unfinished model that can be painted or stained to the color you want.
+The Lori Bed is made from HPL (High-Pressure Laminate) which ensures its stability and durability.
+The company offers a range of pre-finished modern Murphy beds.
+You can also choose an unfinished model of a closed Murphy bed that can be painted or stained to the color you want.

 The Murphy bed design has been improved since William Lawrence Murphy came up with the idea for the fold-out bed a century ago.
 However, the concept of this space-saving furniture has ultimately stood the test of time.